How to create and configure a Shared Folder on Windows Server

-Having talked about how to configure NFS Server on Windows Server in my previous post, this post will focus on how to Create and Configure the Shared Folder on Windows.
+Having talked about how to configure NFS Server on Windows Server in my previous post, this post will focus on how to create the shared folder on server.
 Also, we’re going to create a folder(s) to store data created by multiple application instances in your organization and use NFS to share the folder between them.
+Also, see Install Workstation Pro 17: Fix failed to initialise library for mounting and unmounting virtual disks, and and how to back up an Azure VM from the VM settings.

 Let’s get started by doing the following: